-MiniMax M2.7: The Self-Evolving Challenger
+MiniMax M2.7: Self-Evolving and Shockingly Cheap

-- Released March 18, 2026 by MiniMax (China)
+- Released March 18, 2026 by MiniMax

-- Speed: 100 tokens/second — 3x faster than some frontier competitors
+- Speed: ~100 tokens/second — 3× faster than some frontier competitors

-- Context: 205K tokens in, 131K max output
+- Context: 205K input, 131K max output

-- Hallucination rate: 34% — lower than Claude Sonnet 4.6 (46%) and Gemini 3.1 Pro (50%)
+- Hallucination rate: 34% — beats Claude Sonnet 4.6 (46%) and Gemini 3.1 Pro (50%)

-Despite activating only 10 billion parameters, M2.7 competes head-to-head with models that cost 16x more.
-On PinchBench, M2.7 scored 86.2% — placing 5th among 50 models and landing within 1.2 points of Claude Opus 4.6.
-On SWE-Pro (real-world software engineering across full project delivery, log analysis, and code security), M2.7 hit 56.22% — matching GPT-5.3-Codex and nearly matching Opus 4.6.
+On PinchBench (50-model comprehensive evaluation), M2.7 scored 86.2% — 5th overall, within 1.2 points of Claude Opus 4.6.
+On SWE-bench Pro (full project delivery, log analysis, code security), M2.7 hit 56.22% — matching GPT-5.3-Codex.

-Claude Opus 4.6: The Coding and Reliability Leader
+Claude Opus 4.6: The Quality Leader

 - Released February 5, 2026 by Anthropic

-- SWE-bench Verified: 80.8% (world #1)
+- SWE-bench Verified: 80.8% — world #1

-- Chatbot Arena ELO: 1503 (world #1)
+- Chatbot Arena ELO: 1503 — world #1

 - ARC-AGI-2: 68.8%